 Churches, because of their tax-exempt status, are legally barred from involvement in politics.
 This prohibition was not always in place.
 The law against churches intervening in political campaigns was passed by the US Congress in 1954.

 However, this restriction is very often violated.

 - During the 2004 presidential election, Boston’s archbishop Sean O’Malley announced that John Kerry would be refused communion because of his pro-choice position.
-The Catholic Church is a private organization, and has every right to refuse to offer communion to someone.
-However, if the Church publically announces that they are refusing communion to a political candidate that is tantamount to political speech.
+The Catholic Church is a private organization and has every right to refuse to offer communion to someone.
+However, if the Church publicly announces that they are refusing communion to a political candidate that is tantamount to political speech.

 - Many churches give out voting guides.
 The guides are careful not to mention specific candidates or political parties.
 However, the information is clearly slanted in favor of a particular candidate, and it is usually quite clear which candidate the guide is meant to support.

 - In some churches, the prohibition is often just blatantly ignored.
 The preacher will openly state who the faithful should vote for.
 Some will even declare it is a sin to vote for a particular candidate.